Asymptotics for the number of standard tableaux of skew shape and for weighted lozenge tilings: Proof of the weighted variational principle

 We now prove the weighted variational principle.
 At this stage our strategy is exactly the same as Theorem 4.3 in \cite{CKP01} or Theorem 2.9 in \cite{MT}.
 We recall the following two lemmas from \cite{CKP01} which will be useful in our proof.

 \begin{lemma}[\cite{CKP01} Lemma 2.2] For $\ell > 0$, consider a mesh made up of equilateral triangles of side length $\ell$ (which we call an $\ell$-mesh).
 Let $f \in \Lip_{[0,1]}$ be such that $f= \gamma$ on $U$, and let $\e > 0$.
-If $\ell$ is sufficiently small then on at least $(1-\e)$ fractions of the triangles in the $\ell$-mesh that intersect $U$ we have the following two properties: \begin{enumerate} \item The piecewise linear approximation $\wt{f}$ agrees with $f$ to within $\ell \e$ \item For at least a $(1-\e)$ fraction (in measure) of the points $x$ of the triangle, the tilt $\nabla f(x)$ exists and is within~$\e$ of $\wt{f}(x)$. \end{enumerate} \end{lemma}
+If $\ell$ is sufficiently small then on at least $(1-\e)$ fractions of the triangles in the $\ell$-mesh that intersect $U$ we have the following two properties: \begin{enumerate} \item The piecewise linear approximation $\wt{f}$ stays within $\ell \e$ of $f$. \item For at least a $(1-\e)$ fraction (in measure) of the points $x$ of the triangle, the tilt $\nabla f(x)$ exists and is within~$\e$ of $\wt{f}(x)$. \end{enumerate} \end{lemma}

 \begin{lemma}[\cite{CKP01} Lemma 2.3] Suppose that $T$ is an equilateral triangle of length $\ell$, and the height function $f$ satisfies $|f_{\delta T} - \wt{f}| \leq \e \ell$ on $\delta T$, where $\wt{f}$ is the piecewise linear approximation from Lemma~\ref{pf:linear}, then